Best Ways to Find the Right Candidates: Top 10 Job Search Tips

 4. Post on Industry-Specific Sites

 Even when fishing in the right pond, you may still encounter big applicant pools.
 Consider posting ads on job or industry-specific niche sites.
 Professional organizations often run help wanted ads for very low cost or free of charge, and industry-specific sites tend to be frequented by people devoted to furthering their careers.
-These job sites can provide you with a small applicant pool of highly qualified people.
+These job sites can provide you with a small applicant pool of highly qualified people for your job search.

 5. Social Networking Works